Heroku Enables Dovetail to Deliver (and Fund) Scalable Solutions for High-Growth Startups

 Dovetail uses a variety of languages and frameworks, ranging from Rails to Go and Java, according to the need of the project.
 From MVP through hypergrowth, Heroku is Dovetail's go-to deployment platform.
-Typical projects use Heroku Postgres for operational data, supported by Heroku Redis.
+Typical projects use Heroku Postgres for operational data, supported by Heroku Data for Redis.
 Several favorite Heroku Add-ons provide additional services, including Coralogix for SOC2 compliant log analysis, Rollbar for error monitoring, and Bonsai Elasticsearch for free form search.
 Heroku Review Apps make it easy for the Dovetail team to spin up test and review instances of the software they build.

 Heroku helps firms like Dovetail grow their business.
 Learn more about Heroku for digital and software development agencies.

 Trust in Heroku Enables DrivenData to Focus on Scaling Social Impact →

 Heroku App Helps Dutch Professionals Learn Cross-Cultural Communication Skills →

 Emarsys Evolves from a Monolithic to a Hybrid Architecture with New Full Stack Services on Heroku →